CreeveyLab/fast_triplet_count/README.md

 # fast_triplet_count
 This tool reads a fasta file (either gzippped or uncompressed) and calculates the frequency of all triplets (codons if the data provided are CDS sequences).
+It is designed to do this extremely quickly so that it can be run on thousands of genomes.
+When run an a standard desktop computer on all 44K prokaryotic genoems from Ensembl (using a bash for loop to run it on all the genomes), it completes in under 1hour 40 mins (approx 6 genomes per second).

 ## Prerequisites: